stuartpb/couchdb-in-a-hurry/README.md

 This code is only allowed to be thread-safe, with no side effects (akin to a function you'd write for use in a Worker in front-end JavaScript).
 This is because map functions can and will be run in parallel for each document.

+It's important to note that map functions in CouchDB views are **not** like map functions in functional programming (ie. the kind you would pass to an array's `.map()` method), which strictly convert one input value to one output value.
+A map function in a CouchDB view produces results by calling `emit(i, v)`, and may do this zero, one, or many times, for *any* document.
+(Depending on your use case, your view's map function may only call `emit(i, v)` when given *one specific document in the database*, for which it will `emit()` *hundreds* of derived objects.)
+The results of a map function in a CouchDB view form a *new* set of derived points, indexed by the first parameter passed to `emit`, with (optional) derived values/documents (the second parameter to `emit`), *and* with the `_id` of the original input document implicitly attached (the document itself being optionally retrievable when querying the view).

 Map functions work for a combination of things you commonly need to do with data:

 - Selecting for only certain documents in the database